- Sangre de Drago

-Sangre de Grado is derived from the dark red viscous sap (latex) of Croton lechleri, a tree that is found in many regions of South America.
-SP-303, an active ingredient of Sangre de Grado was found effective in the treatment of traveler’s diarrhea and diarrhea experienced by AIDS patients.
-Crofelemer, derived from Croton lechleri, is a botanical prescription drug approved by the FDA to treat HIV-associated diarrhea.
+The dark red sap of C. lechleri, a tree found in many regions of South America, has been used in traditional medicine for wound healing and gastric ulcers.
+SP-303, a mixture of proanthocyanidin oligomers derived from the plant, was found effective in the treatment of traveler’s diarrhea and diarrhea experienced by AIDS patients.
+Now known as crofelemer, it is has been approved by the FDA to treat AIDS-associated diarrhea.

-Studies done in animals showed that Sangre de Grado reduced the size of gastric ulcers and also decreased the time required for wound healing but human data is lacking.
+Studies done in animals showed that C.lechleri reduced the size of gastric ulcers and also decreased the time required for wound healing, but human data are lacking.
 Laboratory studies indicate that it can kill cancer cells, but no studies have been done in humans.

-Laboratory studies showed that Sangre de Grado can kill cancer cells but human data is lacking
+Lab studies suggest that C. lechleri can kill cancer cells, but human data are lacking.

-One clinical trial found that Sangre de Grado when used topically was no more effective than placebo in treating recurrent genital herpes lesions in AIDS patients
+One clinical trial found that topical C. lechleri was no more effective than placebo for recurrent genital herpes lesions in AIDS patients.

-Animal studies have shown that Sangre de Grado can reduce the size of gastric ulcers, but there are no human studies
+Animal studies suggest that C. lechleri may reduce the size of gastric ulcers, but studies have not been conducted in humans.

-There are no studies in humans that support this use, but animal studies have shown that Sangre de Grado can decrease the time required for wound healing
+There are no studies in humans that support this use, but animal studies suggest C. lechleri can decrease the time required for wound healing.

 For Healthcare Professionals